MicrosoftDocs/architecture-center/docs/hybrid/azure-local-workload-avd-content.md

 2. **Benefits**: This setup benefits from the high performance and low latency of local storage resources, which can enhance user experience by providing faster access to profile data.
 It also simplifies the deployment architecture by consolidating resources.
 3. **Considerations**: While this approach offers simplicity and performance benefits, it might limit scalability compared to using a separate file share.
 This option is more appropriate for smaller deployments or environments where the storage capacity and performance of the Azure Local instance can manage the additional load without affecting other workloads.
 Selecting this option could increase the Azure Local storage capacity and performance requirements, make sure to consider this when defining the Azure Local instance(s) hardware specification.

-## Session Types
+## Session types

 In Azure Virtual Desktop, user sessions can be classified into single-session and multi-session modes, each offering different performance and user experience options:

-- **Single-Session**: Each virtual machine (VM) hosts one user session, effectively providing a dedicated environment.
+- **Single-session**: Each virtual machine (VM) hosts one user session, effectively providing a dedicated environment.
 This is similar to a traditional virtual desktop infrastructure (VDI) model where each user has their own desktop experience.
 Single-session is ideal for workloads that demand high performance, custom configurations, or applications that do not work well in shared environments.

-- **Multi-Session**: A single VM hosts multiple user sessions simultaneously.
+- **Multi-session**: A single VM hosts multiple user sessions simultaneously.
 This is optimized for cost-efficiency and scalability, where resources like CPU, memory, and storage are shared across users.
 Multi-session is suited for scenarios where users need access to standard applications or lighter workloads, like task workers or shared workstations, as it consolidates resources across many users.

-### Considerations Between Session Types
+### Considerations between session types

 Running single-session Azure Virtual Desktop for Azure Local can be resource-intensive, as it requires dedicated resources for each individual user.
 In contrast, Windows 10/11 multi-session allows multiple users to share the same virtual machine (VM) and its resources, making it a far more efficient option.
 Given that Windows 10 and 11 multi-session is available exclusively through Azure Virtual Desktop, it offers a compelling advantage in both cost savings and user experience.
 Leading with Windows 10/11 multi-session enables organizations to maximize their infrastructure by supporting more users per VM, reducing overall resource consumption while delivering a familiar, high-quality desktop experience.

 The following section outlines the key factors that organizations should consider when selecting between single or multi-session environments.

-### 1. Cost Savings
+### 1. Cost savings

-- **Single-Session Environment**:
+- **Single-session environment**:
   - Each user gets a dedicated virtual machine (VM).
   - Ensures consistent performance without resource competition.
   - Requires provisioning VMs for peak individual user demand.
   - Significantly increases resource requirements per user.

-- **Multi-Session Environment**:
+- **Multi-session environment**:
   - Multiple users share a single VM's resources.
   - Dynamically allocates resources based on current user needs.
   - Optimizes resource usage, reducing demand per user.
   - Increases user density on each node, leading to cost savings.
   - Potential for minor performance variability, but efficiencies generally outweigh this.

-### 2. Enhanced User Experience
+### 2. Enhanced user experience

-- **Single-Session Environment**:
+- **Single-session environment**:
   - Provides complete performance isolation between users.
   - Ideal for consistent performance needs and resource-intensive applications.
   - Eliminates impact of one user's activities on another's experience.

-- **Multi-Session Environment**:
+- **Multi-session environment**:
-  - Maintains software isolation but may have hardware resource contention.
+  - Maintains software isolation but could have hardware resource contention.
   - Offers a familiar Windows 10/11 desktop environment.
   - Balances high-quality experience for typical office tasks and general applications with lower costs.

-### 3. User Customization
+### 3. User customization

-- **Single-Session Environment**:
+- **Single-session environment**:
   - Allows highly personalized setups for individual users.
   - Users can install and configure their own applications and settings.
   - Critical for scenarios requiring specific software versions or custom configurations.

-- **Multi-Session Environment**:
+- **Multi-session environment**:
   - Customization is limited to maintain stability for all users.
   - Administrators manage software installations and updates to avoid conflicts.
   - Restricts the level of personalization achievable by individual users.